-Crews constructing the 30th Street Extension (to be called Whitewater Park Boulevard) will work weekends (primarily Saturdays) between the hours of 8 a.m. and 7 p.m.
+Crews constructing the 30th Street Extension (Whitewater Park Boulevard) will work weekends (primarily Saturdays) between the hours of 8 a.m. and 7 p.m.; weekday work is allowed between 7 a.m. and 7 p.m.
 Allowing crews to work extra days will allow the project to remain on schedule.
 Project completion is planned for late October 2013.

 Accessing the Area